Sambal Asam Starter

 Store in a dry, cool place.

-Coconut sap sugar, Red bell pepper, Coconut milk powder (Coconut milk, tapioca maltodextrin, gum acacia), Tamarind, Tomato, Contains 2% or less of Dried chiles, Salt, Onion, Garlic, Lime juice powder (Maltodextrin, lime juice solids), Gum acacia, Xanthan gum.
+Coconut sap sugar, Red bell pepper, Coconut milk powder (Coconut milk, tapioca maltodextrin, gum acacia), Tamarind (tamarind, modified corn starch), Tomato, Contains 2% or less of Dried chiles, Salt, Onion, Garlic, Lime juice powder (Maltodextrin, lime juice solids), Gum acacia, Xanthan gum.
 Contains: Tree Nuts.

 Sambal is an Indonesian and Malaysian chile sauce typically made with chile peppers and a wide variety of additional ingredients, including ginger, tamarind, lime juice, palm sugar, garlic, and more.
 There are hundreds of varieties of sambals, and recipes vary greatly depending on regional tastes and availability of ingredients.
 Textures also vary from chunky to very smooth depending on the mode of preparation, which traditionally included a stone mortar and pestle.
 Sambal oelek, one of the most widely known varieties, derives its name from the pestle traditionally used to prepare it.